Bruce Wayne (DC Extended Universe): Steppenwolf victorious

 In Zack Snyder's Justice League Wayne, alongside the rest of the Justice League, is destroyed by a blast when the Mother Boxes are united and Steppenwolf successfully communicates to Darkseid and his army.
 Wayne's death is erased when Barry Allen enters the speed force and reverses time to the moment before the blast.

 Knightmare reality

-Wayne experiences his first "Knightmare" dream in 2015; the reality depicts an evil Superman spearheading a regime to take over the world.
-Wayne is betrayed by some of his insurgent allies and fights alone against Superman's soldiers in a war before being captured and killed by the Kryptonian for taking "her from [him]".
+Wayne experiences his first "Knightmare" dream in 2015; the dystopian reality depicts an evil Superman spearheading a regime to take over the world, with Wayne and his followers acting as a resistance group.
+In this world, Wayne has resorted to using firearms and killing enemies, breaking his two vows to never do so.
+Wayne is betrayed by some of his insurgent allies, his base is raided, and most of his men are summarily executed.
+Wayne then fights alone against Superman's soldiers and Parademons in a final battle, killing several before being captured and executed by the Kryptonian for taking "her from him".

 In 2017, Wayne, having stopped Steppenwolf, has another "Knightmare" in the world ruled by Darkseid, joining forces with Stone, Allen, Mera, Deathstroke, and Joker, before confronting a brainwashed Superman.

-Earth-89

-An alternate counterpart to the DC Extended Universe's Bruce Wayne is set to be depicted in the upcoming 2023 film, The Flash.
-This version has previously appeared in Tim Burton's Batman and Batman Returns and Michael Keaton is set to reprise the role.
+Flashpoint

+In the reality Barry Allen creates after stopping his mother's murder, Bruce Wayne, played by Michael Keaton, is older, retired, and has made Gotham City one of the safest on Earth through his years of crime-fighting.

+Allen, alongside his younger counterpart from that timeline, enlist the help of this version of Bruce Wayne and Kara Zor-El to stop the impending invasion of General Zod.
+However, the group is unsuccessful and Wayne and Kara die in the effort.
+The Barrys try to reverse time to try and fix this but are unsuccessful every time until the original Barry realizes the only way to defeat Zod and prevent the deaths of Wayne and Kara is to restore the original timeline.
+After going back and allowing his mother Nora Allen's murder to occur, the original timeline is seemingly restored, but Barry's additional, seemingly minor change to exonerate his father Henry Allen, results in another modification to Bruce, in which when he arrives to congratulate Barry on his father's release, he appears in the form of George Clooney.